adityaranade/personal-blog/content/authors/admin/_index.md

     url: 'https://www.stat.iastate.edu/'

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome to my personal blog.
-I will combine two of my interests (Statistics and Sports) and usually write about sports analytics (mostly cricket 🏏).
+In this blog, I combine two of my interests (Statistics and Sports) and write about sports analytics (mostly cricket 🏏).

 #interests:
 #- Artificial Intelligence